nuclio/nuclio/docs/tasks/deploying-functions.md

 	--registry $(minikube ip):5000 --run-registry localhost:5000
 ```

-> **Notes:**
+> **Note:**
-> 1. `--path` can also hold a URL.
+> 1. `--path` can also be set to a URL.
-> 2. See the applicable setup guide to get registry information.
+> 2. See the applicable setup tutorial for registry information.
-> 3. Notice we used a `nodePort` to expose the function and make it reachable externally.
-This
+> 3. Note the use of the `nodePort` HTTP-trigger service type, which exposes the function and makes it reachable externally.
-> is for demonstration purposes only.
-See [exposing a function](#exposing-a-function) to learn more about why this is here.
+>   This is done for demonstration purposes only.
+>   For more information, see the [Exposing a function](#exposing-a-function) section in this tutorial.

 Once the function deploys, you should see `Function deploy complete` and an HTTP port through which you can invoke it.
 If there's a problem, invoke the above with `--verbose` and try to understand what went wrong.
 You can see your function through `nuctl get`: